lordmulder/ClearClipboard/README.md

 * Automatic clipboard clearing can now be halted (suspended) or resumed at any time via the context menu.

 * The additional configuration parameters `Sound` and `Halted` are supported now.

+* Show message when "autorun" entry has been created or removed.
+Use option `--silent` to suppress.

+* Some fixes and improvements.

 ## Version 1.02 [2019-05-26]